lawrie/blackicemxbook/SaxonSoc/SaxonSoc.md

 Note that this example omits the package statement and imports needed at the top of the SpinalHDL source file, but is otherwise defines a complete working SoC.
 It differs slightly from the version of BlackiceMxMinimal in the SaxonSoc repository, as I have omittted the two SPI peripherals, which that version of the SoC uses.

-In the SaxonSoc repository, the source for a SoC for aspecific board is in the hardware/scala/saxon/board/<board-name> directory.
+In the SaxonSoc repository, the source for a SoC for a specific board is in the hardware/scala/saxon/board/<board-name> directory.

-To define a new SoC, you create a class for the system, which specifies the memory and peripheral you require and which addresses they use.
+To define a new SoC, you create a class for the system, which specifies the memory and peripherals you require and which addresses they use.

 ```scala
 class BlackiceMxMinimalSystem extends BmbApbVexRiscvGenerator{